In wasting children, a richer India sees "national shame"

-SHIVPURI, India Crying as she is put on an electronic scale, two-year-old Rajini's naked shriveled frame casts a dark shadow over a rising India, where millions of children have little to eat.
+SHIVPURI, India Crying as she is put on an electronic scale, two-year-old Rajini's naked shrivelled frame casts a dark shadow over a rising India, where millions of children have little to eat.

 The children are scrawny, listless and sick in this run-down nutrition clinic in central India with its intermittent power supply.
 If they survive they will grow up shorter, weaker and less smart than their better-fed peers.